With FotoStation connected to Index Manager, you can perform very advanced searches. The following options are available.

 - XMP Field Codes

 - Dynamic operators that can be used when creating searches.

-On the left-hand side of the Quick Search field you find the icon for data mining which includes the Word list and the Calendar.
-Learn more about how to use these two functions in the Data Mining topic.
+On the left-hand side of the Quick Search field, you find the icon for data mining which includes the Word list and the Calendar.
+For more information about how to use these two functions, see Data Mining.